lzell/louzell.com/markdown/notes/mac_new_machine.md

 ## How I configure a new MacOS machine

 ### Edits to System Settings

+Try to get mdsync to stop indexing constantly:
+Settings > Spotlight > Search Privacy > Add the main hardrive.
+Turn everything off in 'search results' except for 'System settings'

+Settings > Apple Intelligence & Siri > Turn everything off
+Tap on 'Delete Siri & Dictation History'
+Tap on 'About Siri, Dictation & Privacy' and go through every application unchecking 'Learn from this application'

 <pre>
 Trackpad > Scroll & Zoom > Uncheck Natural
          > More Gestures > Swipe between pages > Swipe with three fingers